jexniemi/Clik/README.md

  Web application that collects news from popular news websites

  Will be available online soon.
-Clone and run the following commands in the root directory to test the app:
+Clone and run the following commands in the Clikk/ui/ directory to test the app:

 > $npm install
 > $npm start